Notes on Model Context Protocol

 MCP servers over HTTP

 The server can be hosted on the cloud, and the client can communicate with it via an HTTP connection.
+This is the mechanism called SSE, which enables an MCP server to be used over the internet.
+Most MCP servers today do not support this yet.

 // Still use the server we had in the previous example